vedph/pythia/docs/02-query.md

 to find all the words ending with `ple`; etc.

 Of course, you are not limited to a single pair.
-Multiple pairs can be connected via logical or location operators, and precedence can be expressed by parentheses.
+Multiple pairs can be **connected** via _logical_ or _location_ operators, and precedence can be expressed by _parentheses_.

 ### Logical Operators